DeadPool-4422/a7y18lte-Resources/README.md

 ## Getting Started

+This repository's resources are compatible with a variety of devices owing to their identical processor and structure.
+The supported devices are as follows:

+- SM-A750F / Galaxy A7
+- SM-A750FN / Galaxy A7 (2018)
+- SM-A750G / Galaxy A7 0
+- SM-A750GN / Galaxy A7
+- SM-A750N / Galaxy A7
+- SM-A750C / Galaxy A7

 To ensure optimal performance and compatibility, update your device to the latest firmware.
+You can download the latest firmware from [here](https://samfw.com/).

 ## Kernel